Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: International Trade: Simulations and Application

 \subsection{Implementation}

-Model (\ref{eq:aag.npiv}) differs from model (\ref{eq:npiv}) due to the presence of importer and exporter fixed effects.
+Model (\ref{eq:aag.npiv}) differs from model (\ref{eq:npiv}) due to the presence of FEs.
 AAG estimate $\log \tilde \rho$ and FEs jointly, using both $z_{ij}$ and exporter and importer country dummies as instruments.
 As such, they estimate a partially linear model with a large number of linear regressors (due to the country dummies) and, similarly, a large number of instrumental variables.\footnote{These comments are based on the November 2020 version of AAG, which is currently under revision.
 Some of their implementation and findings may differ in future versions.} Our methods and theoretical results are not formally developed for such a setting.\footnote{Our approach extends to partially linear models---see Section~\ref{sec:extensions}.
 But with bilateral trade data the number of dummy variables representing origin and destination FEs is increasing with the sample size $n$.
-This ``many regressors/many instruments'' asymptotic framework falls outside the scope of our analysis.} Therefore, we maintain their assumption that $z_{ij}$ and origin and destination FEs are exogenous, but we further assume that $\E[\log \tilde \rho(\tilde \pi_{ij})|z_{ij}, \delta_i, \zeta_j] = \E[\log \tilde \rho(\tilde \pi_{ij})|z_{ij}]$ (almost surely).
-The reduced form for $y_{ij}$ is then a nonparametric regression model with the same origin and destination FEs:
+This ``many regressors/many instruments'' asymptotic framework falls outside the scope of our analysis.} Therefore, we maintain their assumption that $z_{ij}$ and origin and destination FEs are exogenous, but we further assume that $\E[\log \tilde \rho(\tilde \pi_{ij})|z_{ij}, \delta_i, \zeta_j] = \E[\log \tilde \rho(\tilde \pi_{ij})|z_{ij}]$ (a.s.).
+That is, the intensive margin is conditional mean independent of exporter- and importer-specific factors given cost shifters.
+Note, however, that we are not imposing that average firm exports are conditional mean independent of exporter- and importer-specific factors.
+The reduced form for $y_{ij}$ is